jojodevelopment/GFW/README.md

-# 5 Minute learn about how to bypass Great Firewall of China Internet.
+# 5 Minutes learn about how to bypass Great Firewall of China Internet.
 100% works

 **Internet Access in China ,  without VPN**